 If you are a worker, you will possess some basic rights.
 You will be protected against some kinds of discrimination, be subject to the Working Time Regulations, be entitled to the national minimum wage and protected against unlawful deductions from your wage, and receive protection under health and safety and whistleblowing legislation.

-A temporary worker, also known as a ‘temp’, is often employed by an agency – though in some cases they may be a direct-hire – to fill a temporary gap in employment, whether this is in order to cover an employee on leave, compensate for demand or simply supply flexible support to a busy workplace.
+Agency and Temp Workers – A temporary worker, also known as a ‘temp’, is often employed by an agency – though in some cases they may be a direct hire – to fill a temporary gap in employment, whether this is in order to cover an employee on leave, compensate for demand or simply supply flexible support to a busy workplace.

 They have a number of the employment rights enjoyed by any other worker, though they may receive fewer of the benefits and boons offered by their employer.

-Despite this, there are some rights which they will not be entitled to – for example, redundancy pay and unfair dismissal laws do not apply to them.
-Their job security is often fraught, which their employer sometimes able to put an end to their role with minimal notice.
+Agency and Temp Workers – Despite this, there are some rights to which they will not be entitled to – for example, redundancy pay and unfair dismissal laws do not apply to them.
+Their job security is often fraught, and their employer is sometimes able to put an end to their role with minimal notice.

 Temporary employment rights